Distance coach has been a volunteer assistant at SFA for the past two seasons

 With Clark serving as their coach, Piliusina set school records in both the indoor and the outdoor 800 meters and Susa set the school record in both the indoor mile and outdoor 1,500 meters.
 She also worked directly with the record-setting women's DMR team in 2011.

-A familiar name to those who follow Big 12 running, Clark spent the 2008-09 season coaching at Western Michigan, but has Big 12 roots, as she was a 12-time all-conference performer and three-time NCAA Championships qualifier during her athletic career at Texas Tech.
-A member of the distance medley relay team that captured the Big 12 championship, Clark is also the Red Raiders school record holder in the 1,000 meter run.
+A familiar name to those who follow Big 12 running, Clark was a 12-time all-conference performer and three-time NCAA Championships qualifier during her athletic career at Texas Tech.
+A member of the distance medley relay team that captured the Big 12 championship, Clark is also the Red Raiders’ school record holder in the 1,000m run.